jonathanxu/CP.TwitterClient/README.md

 - Retweet and Favorite are handled in model (`CPTweet`) with help of `CPTwitterAPIClient`.
 - Most calls are fire-and-forget, with the model updates itself immediately.
 - For retweet, the model supplies a success completion block to retrieve the new retweet id and store on itself, so immediate undo can be performed.

+### Compose new tweet

+After composing a new tweet, a success completion block is used to call a delegate `CPDismissAfterComposeDelegate`.

+This delegate will dismiss the compose view, and do the right thing.
+For example, CPTimelineViewController would add the new tweet to its list of tweets at index 0, and add a new row to its table view.